ai4os-hub/ai4os-yolov8-torch/README.md

 - `YOLOV8_DEFAULT_TASK_TYPE`: Specify the default tasks related to your work among detection (det), segmentation (seg), and classification (cls).
 - `YOLOV8_DEFAULT_WEIGHTS`: Define default timestamped weights for your trained models to be used during prediction.
 If no timestamp is specified by the user during prediction, the first model in YOLOV8_DEFAULT_WEIGHTS will be used.
 If it is set to None, the Yolov8n trained on coco/imagenet will be used.
 Format them as timestamp1, timestamp2, timestamp3, ..."

-# Track your experiments with Mlfow
+# 📊 Track Your Experiments with MLflow
 If you want to use Mflow to track and log your experiments, you should first set the following environment variables:
 - `MLFLOW_TRACKING_URI`
 - `MLFLOW_TRACKING_USERNAME`